hartzis/hartzis.github.io/_posts/2015-03-01-vanilla-js-and-react.md

 > React lets you focus more on pure javascript and not the DOM.

 Below is a small cart example written with React.
-It was one of my first react app creactions.
-It simply searches ~~instagram~~ flicker for a search query of images, and lets you add them to a "cart".
+It was one of my first react app creations.
+It simply searches <del>instagram</del> flicker for a search query of images, and lets you add them to a "cart".

 [React-cart Example](http://www.hartzis.me/react-gram-cart)
 [React-cart github](https://github.com/hartzis/react-gram-cart)